 How Much Is The Summer Gold Pass?

 Late Summer Gold Pass is usually available after Labor Day until mid-October.
 This late season gold pass gives you more time to play and costs less.
-The cost for late season is $70 for adults while youth tickets are $45.

 What Utah Olympic Park Summer Activities Are Available?